← Back to ResourcesBreed Comparisons

 What is the Corgi + Mini Aussie mix called?

-“Mini Auggie” (variant of standard “Auggie”).
-NOT recognized by AKC, CKC, ASCA, or MASCA.
+“Mini Auggie” (a variant of the standard “Auggie”).
+Not recognized by AKC, CKC, ASCA, or MASCA.
 Designer mix.
-18–30 lbs adult.
-Health risks compound (IVDD + MDR1 + hip dysplasia + eye issues).
+18 to 30 lbs adult.
+Health risks stack (IVDD, MDR1, hip dysplasia, eye issues).
 Rare in Calgary rescues.
-Backyard breeder pricing $800–$2,500.
-Adoption alternative: choose either parent breed individually, OR Corgipoo / Aussiedoodle (Poodle moderates herding intensity).
+Backyard breeder pricing runs $800 to $2,500.
+Adoption alternative: choose either parent breed individually, or look at Corgipoo or Aussiedoodle (Poodle ancestry moderates herding intensity).

 Which is calmer?

-Corgi typically calmer.
-Corgi 45–60 min daily exercise, calm in home between sessions.
-Mini Aussie 60–90+ min daily exercise, often pacing/restless without adequate exercise.
+A Corgi is typically calmer.
+Corgi: 45 to 60 min daily exercise, calm in the home between sessions.
+Mini Aussie: 60 to 90+ min daily exercise, often paces or gets restless without enough.
 Calgary apartment fit: Corgi possible with commitment, Mini Aussie challenging.

-Both breed-defining.
-Corgi IVDD: 15–20% lifetime, $5K–$15K Calgary surgery, unpredictable, requires lifelong prevention behavior.
-Mini Aussie MDR1: ~50% prevalence, definitive genetic test ($45–$80), manageable with awareness + drug list.
+Both are breed-defining.
+Corgi IVDD: 15 to 20% lifetime, $5K to $15K Calgary surgery, unpredictable, requires lifelong prevention.
+Mini Aussie MDR1: ~50% prevalence, definitive genetic test ($45 to $80), manageable with awareness plus drug list.
 IVDD often higher lifetime cost.
 MDR1 lower lifetime cost if managed.

 Shedding comparison?

-Both heavy shedders + 2x/year coat blow.
+Both heavy shedders with 2x/year coat blow.
 Neither hypoallergenic.
 Corgi DIY-feasible (daily brushing).
-Mini Aussie often needs PROFESSIONAL grooming (mat-magnet zones, longer coat).
-NEVER shave either.
+Mini Aussie often needs professional grooming (mat-magnet zones, longer coat).
+Never shave either.
 Low-shed alternative: Corgipoo or Aussiedoodle.

 Training intelligence?

 Both highly trainable.
-Corgi: 11th smartest (Stanley Coren), independent decision-maker, 5–15 min sessions.
+Corgi: 11th smartest (Stanley Coren), independent decision-maker, 5 to 15 min sessions.
 Mini Aussie: 42nd smartest (Stanley Coren), velcro working dog, longer sessions tolerable, often outperforms Corgi in formal obedience.
 Mini Aussie better for sport.
 Corgi better for casual family training.
 Force-free essential for both.

 Family fit?